-In this note we study the flint hill series of the form via a certain method.
-The method works essentially by erecting certain pillars sufficiently close to the terms in the series and evaluating the series at those spots.
+via a certain method.
+The method essentially works by erecting certain pillars sufficiently close to the terms in the series and evaluating the series at those spots.
 This allows us to relate the convergence and the divergence of the series to other series that are somewhat tractable.
-In particular we show that the convergence of the flint hill series relies very heavily on the condition that for any small $\epsilon>0$ for some $s\in \mathbb{N}$.
+In particular, we show that the convergence of the flint hill series relies very heavily on the condition that for any small $\epsilon>0$